Avoid Blisters! Develop Calluses!

 Maintaining healthy hands for riding is key if you want a productive summer.
 Some of the most common problems motorcycle riders have are preventing the development of unwanted blisters and building calluses.
 Many people overlook the fact that hand health is important to make the motorcycle experience a positive one.
 Track day enthusiasts will go out on their first day of a two-day weekend and show me their blisters.
 Fathers who send their kids out on dirt bikes and are shocked to discover that their kids develop blisters in 30 minutes.
 Those blisters make riding the next day miserable, painful or nearly impossible.
 I have many years of motocross and sportbike racing experience and have devised over 20 tips for professionals and novices alike to have the healthiest hands for racing.
 Read on and consider offering up your own tips and tricks to me.

-I have presented what has worked for me, with respect to motorcycles enthusiasts, dirtbike, motocross, track day and sportbike racers and even snowmobile riders alike.
+I have presented what has worked for me, concerning motorcycles enthusiasts, dirtbike, motocross, track day and sportbike racers, and even snowmobile riders alike.
 I’ve pulled much of this information from my own experiences, as well as, obtained others input.

 - Use your hands: Good hand health is sustained by using your hands.
 After an injury begin by slowly using your hands, but of course with a boxers fracture you would have hand therapy first.
 Make your bed, fold clothes – simple things.
 Friction is important, so rubbing your hands across cotton is probably the best therapy beyond hand therapy prescribed by your surgeon.
 (Rubbing your hands against cotton will help regain sensitivity if you’ve lost it due to nerve damage from a fracture, but it won’t do much else otherwise unless you’re bringing heat to the area.
 Heat is an indicator of increased blood flow, which results in fresh blood to that area.
 Fresh blood = a higher concentration of nutrients and oxygenation; this is what stimulates the healing-from-within process.)